Recent studies have revealed a strong correlation between brain characteristics and an individual’s political views.

-Many recent studies show strong correlations between people's brain characteristics and politics.
-In fact, one study showed researchers could predict with 72% accuracy whether people were conservative or liberal based on their brain structures alone.
-Analysis of brain activity has been used to predict whether a person is Democrat or Republican with 83% accuracy.
+In fact, one study showed researchers could predict with 72% accuracy whether people were conservative or liberal based on brain structure alone.

 Characteristics of The Liberal Brain

-Greater Activity Processing New, Surprising, or Contradictory Information
+1) Greater Activity When Processing New, Surprising, or Contradictory Information

 Liberals tend to exhibit greater activity in the left insula – which is associated with social and self-awareness.